pypa/cibuildwheel/docs/options.md

 Build wheels for all the platforms.

 positional arguments:
-  project_dir           Path to the project that you want wheels for.
+  package_dir           Path to the package that you want wheels for.
+Default:
-                        Default: the current directory.
+                        the current directory.

 optional arguments:
   -h, --help            show this help message and exit